orbitmines/archive/projects/OrbitMines Minimap.md

 *Quests are Items ; You can give a quest to someone else.*
 *Items are Quests ; Your items might be quests to find for others.*

-*Items are Minimaps ; We can look into items to get *
+*Items are Minimaps ; We can look into items to get an overview of what it is.*

 *Now this is what functions and data are.*